Gubna-Tech/Diablo-2-Resurrected/Game Creator/ReadMe.md

 This project is a continuation and spiritual successor to the following project:

 [Original Project - AHK Game Creation Assist Tool](https://www.unknowncheats.me/forum/diablo-series/479584-ahk-game-creation-assist-tool.html)

-**Note:** This project will not receive regular updates as it is already considered an updated version of the original Game Creation Tool.